What Is Euchre? A Quick Beginner’s Guide to the Midwest’s Favorite Card Game

 ♠️ What Is Euchre?

 Euchre is a trick-taking card game played with four players in teams of two.
-The goal?
-Be the first team to reach 10 points by winning hands (also called “tricks”).
+The goal is simple: be the first team to reach 10 points by winning hands (also called tricks).

 ♥️ How the Game Works

-Once trump is chosen, play begins.
-The player to the dealer’s left leads a card, and each player must follow suit if they can.
-The highest card in the suit (or highest trump if any is played) wins the trick.
+Once trump is selected, play begins.
+The player to the dealer's left leads a card, and each player must follow suit if able.
+The highest card in the suit led — or the highest trump card if trump is played — wins the trick.

 Winning three or more tricks scores points.
-But if your team calls trump and doesn’t win three?
-That’s a euchre, and the other team scores instead!
+But if your team calls trump and fails to win at least three tricks, you've been euchred, and the opposing team scores instead.

 ♦️ What Makes Euchre So Fun?

-Surprisingly strategic: Easy to learn, tough to master
+• Easy to learn but difficult to master

 Comments